 If you want a better security plugin you can install – iThemes Security Pro – Costs $52+

-Once you installed the plugin, you can import the old contents step by step.
+Once you installed the plugin, you can import the step of the old content by step.

-To Restore you site, unzip the files you downloaded in the STEP 1, and then upload the folders 1-by-1 in your wp-content.
+To Restore your site, unzip the files you downloaded in STEP 1, and then upload the folders 1-by-1 in your wp-content.

 Start with the themes folder then plugins and at the last uploads.

-Make sure your uploads doesn’t have any suspicious file.
-In case if any of you are using a Nulled theme or plugin, Get rid of it.
+Make sure your uploads don’t have any suspicious files.
+In case any of you are using a nulled theme or plugin, Get rid of it.

 Rename it to backup-new-wp-config.php and then upload the old wp-config.php from the zip file you have downloaded earlier.